ortisan/ai-recommend/database/tikv/tikv-delete-keys/README.md

-# TiKV Exporter
+# TiKV Key Deletion Tool

-This application connects to a TiKV database, delete all keys.
+This application connects to a TiKV database and deletes all keys.

 ## Prerequisites